Palmyra massacre: Alsman's skull

-According to James J. Fisher's column in the Kansas City Star (July 29, 1994) Andrew Alsman was observed alive September 16, 1862, in the company of two Confederate guerillas, near Troublesome Creek (in the vicinity of Steffenville, MO).
+According to James J. Fisher's column in the Kansas City Star (July 29, 1994) Andrew Alsman was observed alive September 16, 1862, in the company of two Confederate guerrillas, near Troublesome Creek (in the vicinity of Steffenville, MO).
 In 1877, a farmer walking the creek found and later gave away a skull he thought to be Alsman's.
 The skull came into the possession of a Newark, MO pharmacist, who put it on display, where it attracted much attention.
 A man named Edward Wilson purchased it in 1890 and had it placed in a walnut chest lined with velvet.
 Eventually, he returned the skull to one of Alsman's daughters, living in Palmyra, who supposedly identified it and arranged for burial.
 Paul Davis, a journalist working for the Hannibal Courier-Post, recalls being shown a box matching this description and containing a skull said to be Alsman's by a Ralls County resident in the 1990s.

 The Western Historical Manuscripts Collection at The University of Missouri-Columbia's Ellis Library has an "Account of finding skull believed to be that of Andrew Alsman.